 Yes, Titleist golf balls are replaceable under the cut-proof warranty.
 But the damage or cuts need to result from a golf club.
 If there are scuffs or cracks due to trees, lawnmowers, or other objects, you won’t get a new golf ball.

-in Conclusion who makes titleist golf balls
+in our verdict on titleist golf balls

 Titleists have become a brand in itself, so people often assume they produce their line of balls.